badamiec3/readMeFile/README.md

 ![coverage][coverage]

 ## Front-End Design

-The front-end of the app is rudimentary at this stage, as the front-end is built purely with very simple HTML.
-It is largely functional and stable, however.
+The font-end design of the Footnote application was built with HTML, CSS and Bootstrap.
+The scripts allowing for the interaction between the front-end and the database/backend were written in JavaScript.

-When the user navigates to the URL, they are directed to the home page:
+Upon access, the user is directed to the following screen:

-![homeloggedout][homeloggedout]

-They are then able to log in or register an account:

-![signup][signup]

-![login][login]

-Once they are logged in, they now have access to the 'Enter Observation' page and their account page:

-![homeloggedin][homeloggedin]
+![appGif][appGif]

+The user can then enter the title, author, and description of the book, select a colour of the note card, and tick a checkbox if they have read/bought the book already, as seen below.

+![createNote][createNote]

 Navigating to the 'Enter Observation' page allows them to post an observation and optionally tag up to two other observers, which will appear at the top of the home page: